Skip to main content

 What should I charge as a location fee?

+The location fee is negotiated between you and the production.
 There are several factors that can determine what you can charge as location fees.
 You should consider the costs of utilities, extra staffing/security needed, and any lost business if you are a business owner.

 Productions can range from low budget indie films to popular network TV series or large studio features.
 We recommend developing a sliding fee scale that takes into consideration varying crew sizes and production budgets.